+Framework agreement

-Framework agreement A general agreement legally binding drawn up on the basis of public or private law, defining the rights and obligations of an applicant and of the infrastructure management, the path allocation body and/or the pricing body regarding path allocation and pricing to be applied for a term exceeding a single service timetable validity period.
+A general agreement legally binding drawn up on the basis of public or private law, defining the rights and obligations of an applicant and of the infrastructure management, the path allocation body and/or the pricing body regarding path allocation and pricing to be applied for a term exceeding a single service timetable validity period.

 Applicant A railway undertaking or an international grouping of railway undertakings or other persons or legal entities, such as competent authorities under Regulation (EC) No 1370/2007 and shippers, freight forwarders and combined transport operators, with a public-service or commercial interest in procuring infrastructure capacity.

-Capacity The possibility to schedule train paths requested for an element of infrastructure for a certain period Coordination The process through which the infrastructure manager and applicants will attempt to resolve situations in which there are conflicting applications for infrastructure capacity traction only.
+Capacity The possibility to schedule train paths requested for an element of infrastructure for a certain period applicants will attempt to resolve situations in which there are conflicting applications for infrastructure capacity